hugoduncan/criterium/README.md

 Note that results are returned to the user to prevent JIT from recognising that the results are not used.

+## Measurement Overhead Estimation

+Criterium will automatically estimate a time for it's measurement overhead.
+The estimate is normally made once per session, and is available in the `criterium.core/extimated-overhead-cache` var.

+If the estimation is made while their is a lot of other processing going on, then benchmarking quick functions may report small negative times.
+You can force a recalculation of the overhead by calling `criterium.core/estimated-overhead!`.

+If you want consistency across JVM processes, it might be prudent to explicitly set `criterium.core/estimated-overhead!` to a constant value.

 ## References

 [API Documentation](http://hugoduncan.github.com/criterium/0.4/api/)